Mountain Rose Succulent ‘Aeonium dodrantale’ (Greenovia dodrantalis)

 The flowers of the mountain rose succulent produce tall, upright flower spikes topped with clusters of small, star-shaped yellow flowers, adding a charming contrast to its dark foliage.
 It blooms during the spring.

 When grown outdoors, Aeonium dodrantale prefers a location with partial shade, especially in regions with hot, intense sunlight.
-These succulents benefit from morning sunlight and filtered light or shade during the hottest part of the day to prevent sunburn or heat stress.
 If you live in a climate with mild temperatures and moderate sunlight, you can place your mountain rose succulent in a spot where it receives a few hours of direct sunlight each day, supplemented by bright indirect light.
-Providing the right balance of light exposure, whether indoors or outdoors, is key to promoting healthy growth and vibrant coloration in your mountain rose plant.

 Optimal Soil & Fertilizer Needs

-The mountain rose favors very airy, sandy soil that drains well.
+The mountain rose favors very airy, sandy soil that drains well, and should be fertilized once a year in spring.
 Planting them in ordinary soil will result in compacted roots, stunted growth, and, most likely, root rot.
 Instead, make or buy a well-draining potting mix, or ideally, use our specialized succulent potting mix that contains 5 natural substrates and mycorrhizae to promote the development of a strong root system that helps your Aeonium succulent to thrive.

 Like other succulents, Aeonium dodrantale does not require frequent feeding.
 During the growing season in spring, you can fertilize your mountain rose succulent with a balanced (5-10-5), diluted NPK fertilizer designed for succulents.
 It's best to fertilize sparingly, about once a year, to avoid overfeeding, which can lead to nutrient imbalances or burn the plant's roots.